 Businesses that use automated reputation monitoring tools respond to negative reviews 3x faster than those using manual methods, significantly reducing the impact of negative feedback.

-When selecting a monitoring tool, consider these key features:
+When you pick a monitoring tool, look at these features:

 - Review Alerts: